lulibrary/DMAO-Pure-Extractor/README.md

 ## Installation

-Install the gem from rubygems§:
+Install the gem from rubygems:

     $ gem install pure-extractor